-This is demonstrated in Bob’s photo of four women wearing crossing a wooden bridge in Burma (0.50, second video).
+This is demonstrated by a photo of four women wearing crossing a wooden bridge in Burma.
 He stood in the same spot taking photos of people as they passed by, until the perfect moment presented itself to him.
 As he says, the photo wasn’t made in 1/60 second, but the half hour he stood there taking photos.

 As Ansel Adams said – “Chance favors the prepared photographer”.

 Bob speaks of composition being an instinctive action.
 He can see, and compose photos very quickly.
 The key is to develop an educated eye.
 Take an interest in photography, and analyze the work of other photographers to see how they use composition.
 You can also study other media, such as paintings.
 Immerse yourself in photography.

 He also talks about working with conscious intuition, that is consciously putting the things you have learned by educating your eye into practice.
 It’s about being intentional and thoughtful, as well as instinctive.

 It’s easy to get so caught up an interesting subject that you forget to look beyond it.

 The example Bob gives of this is of his photos of ballet dancers in Cuba.
 The dancers were so interesting that it would have been easy to concentrate on taking photos of them.
 But he was also interested in their environment, and taking photos to show them in the old building they practiced in.
 He wanted to show them in context, in the beautiful and interesting environment they practice in.